 OANDA’s excellent customer support is accessible via live chat, chatbot, email and phone.
 Although OANDA’s customer service is available 24 hours, 7 days a week, phone support and live chat are only available between Sunday and Friday.
 Customer service agents provide helpful, relevant information when contacted, ensuring no questions go unanswered.

-In addition to the brokers’ excellent customer service and range of products, OANDA is well-known for their copy and social trading features.
-Social and copy trading is a useful tool for traders’ wanting to build confidence, as users’ can follow trading strategies of experienced and professional investors’ with similar objectives.
+In addition to the brokers’ excellent customer service and range of products, OANDA is well-known for its copy and social trading features.
+Social and copy trading is a useful tool for traders’ wanting to build confidence, as users’ can follow trading strategies of experienced and professional investors with similar objectives.

 Open a demo account >>Visit OANDA >>